 Despite its theatrical beginnings, Junction City got off to a slow start.
 In its first two days, U.S. and South Vietnamese units (which eventually numbered 30,000 men) encountered only occasional sniper fire.
 The Vietcong main forces supposedly operating in War Zone C remained out of sight.
 Military analysts believed the original preparatory fires alerted the Vietcong to the impending troop landings, giving them plenty of time to evacuate the area before the arrival of Allied infantry.

 In subsequent weeks, Vietcong units initiated every major engagement of Junction City.
 The Americans, who liked to think of themselves as the predators, became the prey.
 In several of these battles, the Vietcong nearly wiped out the opposing American forces.
 For example, on March 21st, the 272d Regiment of the Vietcong 9th Division attacked 550 soldiers of the 4th Infantry Division who were manning a defensive position in dense jungle.
 During the battle, a Vietcong human wave attack almost overran the American position.
-Only the last-minute intervention of U.S. armored vehicles, and the repeated firing of beehive rounds at point-blank range, broke the Communist assault.
+Only the last-minute intervention of U.S. armoured vehicles, and the repeated firing by artillery of beehive rounds at point-blank range, broke the Communist assault.

 The next day, Westmoreland helicoptered out to the battle site to speak with the exhausted American troops.
 Standing on the hood of a jeep in his crisp, green, combat fatigues and with his hands on his hips, the general, putting on what he considered his best command pose, told the assembled men, “The victory you had yesterday was one of the most successful single actions of the war.”
 Later, Westmoreland told reporters, “One of the reasons for Junction City was to make contact with the 272d [Vietcong Regiment] …We wanted to destroy them, and we sucked them in.
 Their tactics are to suck us in.”
 The general’s dissembling could not obscure what everyone who had participated in the battle knew to be true – U.S. forces had been “sucked in” by the Vietcong.
 The guerrillas had determined the date, time, and place of battle; they had possessed the tactical initiative, not the Americans.
 That the American killed hundreds of Vietcong could not hide that fact.